Silken Windhound Coat Colors

 Grizzle: This color was first studied in Salukis and Afghan hounds, and is what the g stands for in the eg allele.
 It was initially thought that the grizzle allele was only responsible for modifying black and tan (at/at), and as such, the word “grizzle” referrs both to the eg allele, and this specific phenotype.
 However, we now know that it affects both the K locus and other alleles on the A locus, as seen by this huge section!

-Puppies are born with what appear to be striking black and tan markings that fade into a classic grizzle appearance as they grow.
+Puppies are born with what appear to be black and tan markings that fade into a classic grizzle appearance as they grow.
+There is usually a period of coat change when these dogs are a few months old, where the black hairs almost disappear, and then grow back.
+We see this coat change pattern on young silver and gold brindles as well.

 Dogs who are eg/eg tend to have much stronger black markings that don’t recede as far.
 Dogs who are eg/e, carrying recessive red, typically have a more faded look to their black hairs and even more receeding of the black markings.